irwinnoteam2009/flutter/movie_example/README.md

-# cinema_example
+# movie_example

-A new Flutter project.
+A new Flutter application.

 ## Getting Started